Ukraine’s intelligence service claims responsibility for Crimean Bridge drone attack

 Ukraine’s security services have claimed responsibility for an attack on the vital bridge connecting Crimea to Russia last month.

-The country’s MI5 equivalent, the Security Service of Ukraine (SBU), said it used remotely controlled sea drones carrying 850kg of explosives to target the Crimean Bridge, a critical supply link built by Vladimir Putin in 2018.
+The country’s intelligence bureau, the Security Service of Ukraine (SBU), said it used remotely controlled sea drones carrying 850kg of explosives to target the Crimean Bridge, a critical supply link built by Vladimir Putin in 2018.

 The drone strike on 17 July damaged the bridge and killed two civilians, according to Russian officials.